- Get prepared

-When you’re awarded Universal Credit, you must sign a claimant commitment to say that you agree to find work or find better paid work.
-If you do not keep to the terms of the claimant commitment, your benefit may be sanctioned.
-This means it can be reduced or stopped.
+When you’re on Universal Credit, you must sign a claimant commitment to say that you agree to find work or find better paid work.
+If you do not keep to the terms of the claimant commitment, your benefit may be sanctioned – this means it can be reduced or stopped.

 If you’re sanctioned and believe that you had a good reason for not being able to meet the work-related requirements, you should ask for a mandatory reconsideration.
 A reconsideration means a Department for Work and Pensions (DWP) decision maker will look at the decision again to see if it is correct.

-To make an appeal, or for general benefit advice, contact our financial inclusion team on 0300 365 1111 or for more information see here: gov.uk/universal-credit/appeal-decision.
+To make an appeal, or for general benefit advice, contact our Financial Inclusion Team on 0300 365 1111.